syncfusion-content/ej2-react-docs/ej2-react/document-editor/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting Started with React Document editor component
+# Getting Started with React Document Editor

 This section explains the steps to create a Word document editor within your application and demonstrates the basic usage of the DocumentEditor component.